Britain to start selling shares in RBS as Osborne swallows loss

 The announcement represents a milestone for Osborne, who is trying to move on from the aftermath of the financial crisis.

-And BoE Governor Mark Carney, speaking at the same event, said "the age of irresponsibility is over" as Britain announced a clamp-down on abusive practices in financial markets after a string of scandals.
+And Bank of England Governor Mark Carney, speaking at the same event, said "the age of irresponsibility is over" as Britain announced a clamp-down on abusive practices in financial markets after a string of scandals.

 Rothschild said taxpayers were on course to lose more than 7 billion pounds on the RBS rescue although they would make a profit from the full bailout plan which included other banks.